top of page

 There are several viewpoints along the canyon rim that are worth stopping at if you're driving through the area.
 But to really experience it, I would recommend going down into the gorge itself rather than just looking at it from above.

 What you can do with young kids is walk the accessible sections near the entry point, cross the rope bridge, have a drink at one of the riverside restaurants, and let the children paddle in the shallows.
-Our daughter was very pleased with the rope bridge situation.
-We spent a good hour here and it felt very much worthwhile even without going deeper into the gorge.

 A Note for Families